-Clonalis, Castlerea, County Roscommon F45 H265
+Clonalis, Castlerea, County Roscommon F45 H265 – section 482

 www.clonalishouse.com

-Fee: adult €12, OAP/student €9, child €5 under 4 years free
+Fee: adult €15, OAP/student €12.50, child €5 email: info@clonalis.com

 Stephen and I were invited to join friends for a weekend in County Westmeath and took the opportunity to visit Clonalis House in County Roscommon.
 We were particularly eager to visit the house once Stephen heard that it is the house belonging to the O’Conor Dons.
 The O’Conor Dons are descended from the last High Kings of Ireland.
-Stephen knew the last High King of Ireland, Father Charles O’Conor, at school, as a gentle elderly priest sweeping leaves in Clongowes Wood College.
+Stephen knew the last O’Conor Don, Father Charles O’Conor, at school, as a gentle elderly priest sweeping leaves in Clongowes Wood College.
 Stephen has affectionate memories of him, and was impressed by his humility and contentedness.
 Unfortunately since Father Charles became a Catholic priest, the line died out.
 The house was bequeathed to Father Charles’s sister, Gertrude, who married Richard Rupert Nash, and passed then to her son Pyers, who added the name O’Conor to his last name Nash.
 The term “Don” refers originally to hair colour, and there was another branch of the O’Conor family called “Rua” or red, but the line has died out.
 However, the term “O’Conor Don” is a title, applying to the Chieftain of the O’Conors of Connacht.

 We were running late as I find Google always underestimates the time it will take to any destination over an hour away, so we arrived just in time for the last house tour at 4pm.
 I took the wrong turn as we drove up the long entrance driveway, turning off to the self-catering holiday homes in a former courtyard, by mistake.
 I was in such a rush that I didn’t notice the beauty of the drive up to the house, which I stopped to appreciate on the way out.
 The drive is one third of a mile long, stretching through parkland.